Create a list of articles to read later. You will be able to access your list from any article in Discover.

 He was keen for his ideas to reach as many people as possible and for his books to be read in many different languages.
 Part of his success has been attributed to his conversational and approachable writing style.

 On the Origin of Species was so influential that within a year it had been published in German.
-In Darwin's lifetime, this book was translated into German, Danish, Dutch, French, Hungarian, Italian, Polish, Russian, Serbian, Spanish and Swedish.
+In Darwin's lifetime, his book was translated into German, Danish, Dutch, French, Hungarian, Italian, Polish, Russian, Serbian, Spanish and Swedish.

-The Museum's Library has 478 editions of On the Origin of Species in 38 languages and in Braille.
+Our Library has 478 editions of On the Origin of Species in 38 languages and in Braille.